If you have any questions please contact the Office of Admissions at 303-546-3572 (1-800-772-6951) or at firstname.lastname@example.org.

 In a maximum of 500 words, 12-point font, double-spaced essay, please refer to the following readings when writing your essay:

-It is our hope to ascertain your level of exposure to and experience with different forms of movement, sensory awareness, and body-based expression from your essays.
+Through supplemental essays we hope to uncover your level of exposure to and experience with different forms of movement, sensory awareness, and body-based expression from your essays.
 Please limit your answers to a total of 500 words for each section, using 12-point font and double-spaced.

 Your resume/CV should detail all pertinent academic, employment, and volunteer history with exact dates of participation.

 A grade of "C" or above is required for all prerequisite coursework.
 All prerequisites are to be completed at accredited academic institutions for credit (not pass/fail or audited).
-Applicants must submit an official transcript showing proof of completion of the prerequisite coursework and bachelor's degree by June 30, 2018.
-To ensure that transcripts of coursework arrive to the Office of Admissions by June 30, 2018, we strongly recommend that all coursework is completed no later than June 1, 2018.
+Applicants must submit an official transcript showing proof of completion of the prerequisite coursework and bachelor's degree prior to the start of the program.

 Domestic applicants: learn more about how to apply for financial aid.